-How to trim an insoleUpdated 4 months ago
+How to trim an insoleUpdated a year ago

 For a visual step-by-step guide, please check out our video here.